 At application startup, while building your Autofac container, you should register your MVC controllers and their dependencies.
-This typically happens in an OWIN startup class or in the Application\Start method in Global. asax.
+This typically happens in an OWIN startup class or in the Application_Start method in Global. asax.

-// You can register controllers all at once using assembly scanning... builder.RegisterControllers(typeof(MvcApplication).Assembly);

-// ...or you can register individual controllers manually. builder.RegisterType<HomeController>().InstancePerRequest(); '''
+''' var builder = new ContainerBuilder(); // You can register controllers all at once using assembly scanning... builder.RegisterControllers(typeof(MvcApplication).Assembly); // ...or you can register individual controlllers manually. builder.RegisterType<HomeController>().InstancePerRequest(); '''